hnbeck/NikosophyWeb/content/en/post/metaverse_definitions.en.md

-### Persistency and continuity
+#### Persistency and continuity

-Simulation tody is characteeized by the steps setting up data files like CAD and configuration, run it and do analysis about thr result.
-Simulating traffic scenarios wourl require many variations: different traffic participants, maybe changing starting positions or initial velocitys, by keeping the static environment, the geometry, signs and buildings constant.
-Imagine you change something in the traffic conditions by just add or remove or replace agents and start again.
-This seems to me promising to save time.
-Adapting simulated objects - for example by adapting their models - could be imediatly checked, when as stated above the basic interfaces are always valid and the effect of a new or changed simulated object can be tested suddenly.
-It would provide the feeling of an interpreted language.
-What I think about  is persitency and continuy
+Simulation today is characterized by performing the steps set up a lot data files like CAD and configuration, run it and to do some analysis about the results.
+This is unconfortable because variation is a requirement of many simulation, especially in traffic scenario simulations.
+Different traffic participants, maybe changing starting positions or initial velocities, by keeping the static environment, the geometry, signs and buildings constant are matter of variation.
+Changing something in the traffic conditions by just add or remove or replace traffic participants and start again seems to me promising to save time and get more insight.
+Adapting simulating objects - for example by adapting their models - could be immediatly checked.

+If a simulation system could implement this idea perfectly, it give the engineer or scientist a tool like an interpreter for a programmer.
+Write an object with its behaviour defining code, add it to the system and its behaviour is available in time.
+Just call it.
+Smalltalk programmers would be now exactly what I mean.... in consequence, here is my next point:

-> The main simulation and their basic contracts should be able to run continuisly and store every state persistently.
+> The main simulation and their basic contracts should be able to run continiusly, like an interpreter runtime in Smalltalk or other interpreters,  and store every state and simulating object persistently, like the Smalltalk system.

-### Reliable location
+#### Reliable location

 Personally, working in the public founded project  my context is traffic situations.
 My interest is to put a autonomous car into a digital represented traffic scenario and observe its behaviour and the interaction with other traffic participants.
 From accident reasearch and known psychologic effects it would be possible to implement behavioal models for them (which is competitive, though).
 But the problem is to but them all intro a location and time based scene and let them run.
 It would be nice to have the structure of the scene fixed and to go into the scene with colleges.
 Reliable location would mean, I can tell a colleqgue to go to a special position in the scene and look what happens.
 This would be different quality than to look in a 3D visualisation from different angles.

-## Criteria of Metavers and Digital Twin
+## Criteria of Metaverse and Digital Twin

 In result of my observations explained above, I want to state these defining properties of "Metaverse" in the sense of axioms.
 I intend to use this for further considerations and implementations of my own projects: